 First of all, who was Saint Martin or, as we know him in Italy, San Martino?

 This man probably finds his origins in Hungary, during the first years of 300 A.D., and he was a soldier.
 His life was overturned by a compassionate and merciful event: while he was riding his horse on a cold and gloomy day of winter, he met a poor man, who was begging for money.
 His clothes were miserable, and the tramp was probably sick.
-Now, this is the part that every Italian grandmother always finds amazing to narrate to her grandchildren: Martin, who felt really sorry for the poor man, decide to tear up his refined cloak and gave a part of it to the beggar, who later was revealed to be Jesus Christ himself.
+Now, this is the part that every Italian grandmother always finds amazing to narrate to her grandchildren: Martin, who felt really sorry for the poor man, decided to tear up his refined cloak and gave a part of it to the beggar, who later was revealed to be Jesus Christ himself.

 This story is very popular in Venice, and for the joy of your stomach, chestnuts are the traditional food that is eaten for the occasion.
 However, Venice is known for another typical delicacy in this period, which you can find in every Venetian bakery shop: San Martino’s sweet, a shortcrust pastry biscuit covered in chocolate frosting or sugar, which represents Saint Martin on the back of his horse.
 Also, in the past years, children were used to go back and forward on the streets (calli) of Venice, singing under the windows of other houses and hoping that some people could throw from their balcony some chestnuts.